YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

         <div id="view" style="margin: auto auto;"></div>
       </div>

 #.
-To create the view template that displays the photo of the clicked link, create the file ``views/show.hb.html`` with the following:
+To create the template that displays the photo of the clicked link, create the file ``views/show.hb.html`` with the following:

    .. code-block:: html